C-Accel-CRIPT/LEGACY_cript-docs/docs/data-models/README.md

 # Overview

-As part of CRIPTS mission to develop an ecosystem for polymers, there was a need to generate a standard data schema to share polymer data.
+As part of CRIPTS mission to develop an ecosystem for polymers, there was a need to generate a standard data model and schema to share polymer data.
 The following documentation details with the way in which polymer data is represented and stored and within the CRIPT ecosystem.

+## Importance
+Having accessible well-structured data is the foundation of cheminformatics.
+The complexity of polymer structures with the wide range of characterization techniques and properties poses significant challenges in the formation of databases.
+This has led to several small, disparate data sets.
+The data structure presented here provides a universal system to capture all relevant polymer data in a manner optimized for large databases.
+It is designed to allow anyone to contribute for the benefit of the polymer community; with to goal to ultimately speed the pace of material innovation.

 ---

-# Philosophy
+## Philosophy

 ### Reporting Guidelines
 Reporting guidelines refers to what information is need to be captured about an experiment.